Step Dance Competition

 If you have questions, click HERE to send the Registrar an email.

-The TBFC Board is grateful for the assistance of Ira Bernstein in organizing the dance competition, and to Angelina Elise for her beautiful artwork.
+The TBFC Board is grateful for the assistance of Ira Bernstein in organizing the dance competition, and to Howard Rains for his beautiful artwork.